 “We are proud to pass along Craig Huff’s passion to the next generation of students, who will help keep Canada’s urban areas green,” said Michael Rosen, Tree Canada President.
 “We hope this bursary will further encourage Canadian youth to continue their studies in urban forests because Canada needs it,” he said.

-Tree Canada is a not-for-profit charitable organization established to encourage Canadians to plant and care for trees in urban and rural environments.
-A winner of the Canadian Environmental Award (2007), Tree Canada engages Canadian companies, government agencies and individuals to support the planting of trees, the greening of schoolyards, and other efforts to sensitize Canadians to the benefits of planting and maintaining trees.
-To date, more than 76 million trees have been planted, more than 450 schoolyards have been greened, and Tree Canada has organized 8 national urban forest conferences.
+Tree Canada is a not-for-profit charitable organization that works with sponsors, donors and communities to plant and care for rural and urban trees, promotes urban forests in Canada and facilitates carbon offset projects with trees.
+To date, more than 77 million trees have been planted, more than 450 schoolyards have been greened, and Tree Canada has organized 9 national urban forest conferences.
 More information about Tree Canada is available at www.treecanada.ca.

 For more information contact: